 Click Save to accept the changes.

 Your primary e-mail address can be visible to Friends except Acquaintances if this is no problem with you (but beware stalkers!).
 Limit access to other e-mail addresses to Only Me or Close Friends.
+Hide all addresses from Timeline using the ring icon (to the left of access rights).

 Mobile Phones should be visible either to Only Me or Close Friends.